Yemen profile - Timeline

 2015 March - Islamic State carries out its first major attacks in Yemen - two suicide bombings targeting Shia mosques in Sanaa, in which 137 people are killed.

-Saudi-led coalition of Gulf Arab states launches air strikes against Houthi targets and imposes naval blockade.
+Civil war breaks out in earnest as Saudi-led coalition of mainly Gulf Arab states launches air strikes against Houthi targets and imposes naval blockade, in order to halt their advance on Aden.